Danielandro/junior-jobs-app/README.md

 ## Aim

 Build an application that grabs junior developer jobs from open source APIs and puts them all in one place.
+The first API  used is Github jobs as it's has open and easy to use.

 ## Tech Stack